Affiliate links on SoundGuys may earn us a commission. Learn more.

 The ear tips have slightly different feels to them, where the ones with red in the center feel a bit stiffer and thicker, and the all-black ones are thinner.
 The shape of some of the all-black ones makes them look wider than they would fit in your ear, so there are two ear tips measuring 10mm and two measuring 11mm, but each will fit differently inside your ear.
 The earbuds also don’t have vents to alleviate pressure from the ear tips sealing, so you may have to adjust the earbuds a bit to get rid of the pressure.

 The case is fairly compact, and it fits easily into any moderately sized pocket.
 It has a secure enough lid that it doesn’t open on its own at the bottom of a tote bag, and the earbuds stay secure with magnets inside too.
-On the bottom of the case is a plastic flap covering the charging port, which is rather stiff and difficult to move, but likely serves to keep water from getting in.
+On the bottom of the case is a plastic flap covering the charging port, which is rather stiff and difficult to move, but likely serves to keep water and dust from getting in.
 Both the case and the earbuds are IPX8 water-resistant, meaning they can handle submersion in deeper than one meter of water for 30 minutes.

 One significant issue with these earbuds is that whenever I connect them to any device, the volume turns all the way up.
 Because of this, I recommend checking your volume level before playing anything to avoid any dangerously loud audio.
 This is really not ideal, since one would normally hope their earbuds aren’t trying to give them hearing damage.